Michigan railroad engineer claims big lottery prize

 He chose to take his money all at once rather than to take annual payments that would have added up to $337 million.
 Instead he will get a payout of $224.6 million, which will be $158.7 million after federal and Michigan taxes.

-Lawson lives in Lapeer, Michigan, about 60 miles north of Detroit, where he bought his winning lottery ticket for $2 at a Sunoco gas station and convenience store.
+Lawson lives in Lapeer, Michigan, about 60 miles (97 kilometres) north of Detroit, where he bought his winning lottery ticket for $2 at a Sunoco gas station and convenience store.

 He said he filled out his own lottery entry rather than let a machine make his picks, and used no system to select his winning numbers - 6, 27, 46, 51 and 56, with a Powerball of 21.